tensorflow/tensorflow/tensorflow/lite/experimental/examples/lstm/g3doc/README.md

     `tf.lite.experimental.nn.bidirectional_dynamic_rnn` only supports
     `control_flow_v2`, you can this on by setting the environment variable `TF_ENABLE_CONTROL_FLOW_V2=1`, see in the tutorial.
-*   Currently, `sequence_length` is not supported, perfer to set it to None.
+*   Currently, `sequence_length` is not supported, prefer to set it to None.
 *   `num_unit_shards` & `num_proj_shards` in LSTMCell are not supported as
     well.
 *   Currently, `tf.lite.experimental.nn.dynamic_rnn` &